docarray/docarray/README.md

 ## Get Started

-DocArray consists of two simple concepts:
+DocArray consists of three simple concepts:

 - **Document**: a data structure for easily representing nested, unstructured data.
 - **DocumentArray**: a container for efficiently accessing, manipulating, and understanding multiple Documents.